Skip to main content

 Subject-specific Skills:

-• An ability to handle a wide range of diverse and complex epic narratives, to place them in their generic, cultural and historical context, and to discuss in an informed and sophisticated way the issues raised by diverse modern approaches such as oral-traditional research and reception studies.
+• An ability to handle a wide range of diverse and complex epic narratives, to place them in their generic, cultural and historical context, and to discuss in an informed and sophisticated way the issues raised by diverse modern approaches such as oral-traditional research and comparative and reception studies.

 Key Skills: